2019 Teen Choice Awards: How to Watch, Who's Nominated & Performing

-The annual teen-voted celebration is going all out this year, bringing the hottest Hollywood stars out to Hermosa Beach, California, to celebrate the best in music, film, television, sports, fashion, comedy and the internet.
+The annual teen-voted awards show is going all out this year, reuniting the hottest Hollywood stars out to Hermosa Beach, California, to celebrate the best in music, film, television, sports, fashion, comedy and the internet.

-ET will be covering the entire event, going live on the red carpet and giving you all the inside scoop and can't-miss moments.
-Check out everything you need to know about the awards ceremony, below.
+Don't miss a moment of the action, as ET covers the entire event, going live on the red carpet and giving you all the inside scoop and can't-miss moments.
+Here is everything you need to know about the celebration.

 When Are the 2019 Teen Choice Awards?
 The awards will air on Sunday, Aug.
 11, at 8 p.m.
 EST on Fox.